Writing, speaking, and translating the future

 Platform

-As the famous flywheel effect drawing above shows the matchmaker and payments processes of the platform serve as a growth engine for the multi-sided platform.
+As the famous flywheel effect drawing above shows the matchmaker and payment processes of the platform serve as a growth engine for the multi-sided platform.
 The flywheel effect gathers more providers and customers as a company’s mindshare grows and if the selection, and payment process are frictionless they can grow quickly.
 Another way for these multi-sided platforms to go global fast is to find competitors in other regions and absorb their providers and end customers.

 In the upcoming Wag! and Rover.com battle we will see this played out over the coming months.
 Both startups are well funded (Wag- Softbank, Rover- T.Rowe Price) and though they aren’t direct competitors now they will be.
 Rover’s recent acquisition secures an EU presence and a head start in Europe.
 The obvious move for Wag is to expand into Asia and Southeast Asia and if Rover is paying attention they will prepare a counter-move.
-Either of them may look to acquire service providers and end customers through purchasing Cannoba dog from Interole in Japan, or Petbacker in Singapore to get a foothold in those markets.
+Either of them may look to acquire service providers and end customers through purchasing Cannoba dogs from Interole in Japan, or Petbacker in Singapore to get a foothold in those markets.
 But either would also be taking on a lot of work to integrate these new languages into their current platform.
 It is something I may revisit at the end of this post.

 But I digress, let me return to the flywheel.
 Organic growth can come from the flywheel effect, but the multi-sided platform needs to support this growth in the language of origin as well as every other language that will lead to global dominance.
 And to do that they need to understand what they store, display, and every interaction with the customer.
 In the sections that follow I will illustrate the WELD principles at work on Rover.com.
-I’ve chose to use them because it will provide concrete principles of the processes I discuss.
+I’ve chosen to use them because they will provide concrete principles of the processes I discuss.
 One could easily perform this process with any other multi-sided platform a stand-alone product.

 The majority of the features that follow are to draw and keep service providers and end customers.
-However, at the end of the list will appear a set of features that don’t add value to the customer base but they are essential for the livelihood of the platform itself.
+However, at the end of the list will appear a set of features that don’t add value to the customer base but are essential for the livelihood of the platform itself.

 Matchmaking

-At their core these multi-sided platforms provide matchmaking services through discovery, ratings, proximity or affinity, and each of these will present challenges as you add new languages and locales.
-In the following sections I’ll break down each and help you understand what needs to be done for new locales.
+At their core, these multi-sided platforms provide matchmaking services through discovery, ratings, proximity, or affinity, and each of these will present challenges as you add new languages and locales.
+In the following sections, I’ll break down each and help you understand what needs to be done for new locales.

 This examination will only look at the platform from the customer side.
 I won’t sign up as a service provider so I won’t be able to examine that process in depth.
 The process however would be very similar.
-I’d walk through the sign up and evaluation process and identify issues that must be addressed for international expansion.
+I’d walk through the signup and evaluation process and identify issues that must be addressed for international expansion.

 Service Listings and Rating

-Text: The text direction may be an issue for supporting right to left or double byte languages.
+Text: The text direction may be an issue for supporting right-to-left or double-byte languages.
 The UI itself may be easily mirrored but content in the app may not be as easily supported in different scripts.

 Input method editor: Since this is a system that will be capturing a lot of input you may also need an input method editor for capturing Chinese, Japanese, Korean, and Indic characters.

 Ratings: Ratings may need explaining or there may need to be some cultural adaptation necessary.
-Though the start ratings are ubiquitous now, there may be a more appropriate way to display ratings depending on the locale where the product will be deployed.
+Though the star ratings are ubiquitous now, there may be a more appropriate way to display ratings depending on the locale where the product will be deployed.

-Sorting and Ordering: Sorting and ordering logic are often locale specific.
+Sorting and Ordering: Sorting and ordering logic are often locale-specific.
 So they will need to be evaluated for linguistic issues in new locales and there may be some implementation of i18n components for backend content.
-For example sorting and ordering in Chinese and Japanese is done by the radical or the prevalent strokes in a character.
+For example, sorting and ordering in Chinese and Japanese is done by the radical or the prevalent strokes in a character.
 This would be partially handled by the native app for the UI, but it would also have to be built to support content.

-Fonts: Font support for double-byte languages (Korean, Japanese, Chinese), and right-to-left languages (Arabic and Hebrew, Urdu.etc) should be investigated to make sure they are supported by the app or websites chosen fonts.
+Fonts: Font support for double-byte languages (Korean, Japanese, Chinese), and right-to-left languages (Arabic and Hebrew, Urdu. etc) should be investigated to make sure they are supported by the app or website’s chosen fonts.
 And that the sites are legible.

 Currency, date, time: ICU and CLDR should implemented at the code level to handle currency, date, time, sorting, ordering, and locale-specific issues.
 This would probably be handled for some of the content by the UI, but a second implementation may be necessary.
 Laying an appropriate foundation for i18n will speed development and prevent development teams from creating custom solutions that will need to be revised as you decide to support more locales.
 Internationalization best practices will help address many issues and make your code localizable.

 However, I have a specific call out from using ICU in the past.
 Message format sounds like a great idea to reduce localization and allow your code to handle some of the pluralization and a few other grammatical issues.
-I have found that it is not well supported by localization tools, or localization vendors.
-And it will introduce a series of run-time errors that you will not be able to pinpoint or be able to QA.
+I have found that it is not well supported by localization tools or localization vendors.
+It will introduce a series of run-time errors that you will not be able to pinpoint or be able to QA.
 Don’t depend on message formatting in your production releases until the format has been overhauled and it has gotten much better support from the localization industry.

 Privacy: Privacy law is complex and location-based.
 In the US there is a vacuum that will lead to state-led privacy laws like the CCPA.
-In Europe the GDPR will mandate and drive behaviors, disclosures, and consent requirements that will require configurable privacy components that can meet demands of new legislation and new rights for users.
+In Europe, the GDPR will mandate and drive behaviors, disclosures, and consent requirements that will require configurable privacy components that can meet the demands of new legislation and new rights for users.
 And data residency and data localization laws will restrict where content is held, accessed, or processed.

 Search